View on GitHub

 Product-specific Configuration

 Config files can include a top-level level key for a given product whose values are related to that specific product.
-For example, look for the value of Defender in this Defender config file.
-Currently, only Entra ID and Defender use this extra configuration.
+For example, the SecuritySuite key contains configuration options specific to the Security Suite baseline.
+Currently, only Entra ID, Security Suite, and Exchange Online use this extra configuration.

 Under a product key, there can be policy keys that provide configuration values unique to the product.
-In the Defender config file, for example, there is the MS.DEFENDER.1.4v1 key.
+In the Security Suite configuration, for example, there is the MS.SECURITYSUITE.2.1v1 key.

 Entra ID Configuration